Respect for Human Rights in the Supply Chain

 Working Environment Monitoring for Business Partner Factories

 Since 2016, we have also conducted audits through the Better Work Programme, a joint activity program between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
-Thanks to audits through the Better Work Programme, which is widely adopted in the apparel industry, enables us to monitor the progress of factories' initiatives through an online system.
-It also helps us avoid conducting duplicated audits, thus allowing factories to focus more on working environment improvement.
+Better Work audits, which is widely adopted in the apparel industry, enables us to monitor the progress of factories' initiatives through an online system.
+It also helps us avoid conducting duplicated audits, thus allowing factories to focus more on improving working conditions.

-Business partner factories that comply with the "Code of Conduct for Production Partners" and have no matters pointed out are rated A. Factories with relatively low-risk violations are rated B. If any occupational safety and health issue that violates local laws and regulations is discovered in factories, those factories are rated C. If a serious violation concerning safety and health, wages, or welfare benefits is identified in factories, those factories are rated D. If factories are found to commit serious human rights infringement, such as child labor or forced labor, of in cases that factories refuse to participate in the audit, those factories are rated E. If the violation leading to a D rating is not resolved, or in cases of an E rating, the information will be submitted to the Compliance & Risk Management Committee.
-The Compliance & Risk Management Committee will conduct an internal deliberation to suspend or review business transactions with that factory.
+Business partner factories that comply with the "Code of Conduct for Production Partners" and have no violations will be evaluated as A. Factories with relatively low-risk violations will be rated as B. If violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as C. If many violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as D. If factories are found to commit serious human rights infringement, such as child labor or forced labor, they will be rated as E. If the violations leading to a D rating are not resolved, or if any factory is evaluated as E, an internal deliberation will begin to review business transactions with such factories.

 Working Environment Monitoring at Subcontract Factories